buccaneerai/note-window-consumer/performance/2023-04-20/Backpain/g.md

 #### Family History
 - Mother has Crohn's disease, fibromyalgia, and interstitial cystitis
-- Mother has a history of back problems and back surgery
+- Father is healthy
+- Brother had gallbladder removed

 #### Social History
-Software engineer
+The patient is a software engineer who spends most of their day sitting down.
+They exercise by going to the gym and doing weight training.
+They drink alcohol about once a week, mainly beer, and denies any tobacco or drug use.

 #### Allergies
 - Patient denies allergies

 #### Medications
 - Naproxen (500 mg; twice a day)
-- Cetirizine (10 mg; during summer and fall)
+- Cetirizine (10 mg; daily during summer and fall)

 #### Assessment & Plan
-- Reevaluation of physical and occupational therapy
+- Reevaluate physical therapy and occupational therapy: Consult PT and OT and consider ergonomics assessment
-- Consultation with an ergonomist for workstation adjustments
-- Prescription of Toradol for as-needed pain relief
-- Trial of acetaminophen 500 mg four times a day for two weeks
+- Pain management: Trial of acetaminophen (500 mg; four times a day) and prescription Toradol as needed
+- Consider other treatment options: Revisit the possibility of muscle relaxants, patches, or creams after PT/OT evaluation and ergonomics assessment